 A: Even though the law says anyone can have access to public records and does not require this information, some local governments ask or even require that the person seeking the records fill out a detailed form containing name, address, phone number, employer, purpose of the request and planned use of the record.
-Such a demand has no support in the law, however.
+Such a demand has no support in the law, however, and in some circumstances anonymous requests must be honored.
 Further, any agency that refuses access to a public record must supply a written answer, if requested, citing the statutory exception that permits withholding the record.

 Q: How much can I expect to pay for copies of public records?